 Expenditures are generally recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures, as well as expenditures related to other long term liabilities such as compensated absences, pension and other post-employment benefits, and claims and judgments, are recorded only when payment is due.
+However, debt service expenditures, as well as expenditures related to other long-term liabilities such as capital lease payments, compensated absences, pension and other postemployment benefits, and claims and judgments, are recorded only when payment is due.
 In addition, payments for purchases of capital assets are expensed, as opposed to being capitalized and depreciated over their useful life.